mslinn/go-ethereum-walkthrough/committing_block/README.md

 * `geth` is configured and started.
 * All services are registered.
 * The discovery protocol discovered some nodes.
-* The peermanager successfully connected a node.
+* The peermanager successfully connected to a node.
 * An encrypted multiplexed session is established.
 * We are waiting for ingress data in the peer connection.